 Send the person a quick “Pleased to meet you”, “Nice talking to you about X”, “Had a great conversation with you”, “I’d like to keep in touch for” note.
 Don’t wait to send that email for fear of looking spammy or aggressive.
 I understand the apprehension, but you want to continue the conversation while you’re still fresh in their memory.

 As an entrepreneur you’re always looking to be first in line for your audience.
 Sending a brief “nice to chat with you” follow-up email the same day or within 24 hours is not spammy, it’s just good business.
 Just like you would immediately send a thank you note to the person who interviews you for a job, think along the same lines as you follow up with people you’d like to connect with.

 I know this sound so obvious, but for many professionals it’s not so easy.
-Reach out and find those people you want to keep in touch with and find them on LinkedIn, Twitter, Facebook, Google+, Blog, etc. Take a look at their social media presence, and if you’re moved to do so, connect with them.
+Reach out and find those people you want to keep in touch with.
+You can find them on LinkedIn, Twitter, Instagram, their website, etc. Take a look at their social media presence, and if you’re moved to do so, connect with them.

-However, do not send an empty request to connect.
+However, if you’re looking to connect via LinkedIn or Facebook, do not send an empty request to connect.
 (For more about that misstep, please review my earlier post on connecting with a personal message.)
 Use your connection request as a way to re-iterate a couple of points made during the conversation to refresh a person’s memory and show your sincere interest in building a relationship.